150 UK small business grants to apply for right now

 Send your request to the team using their enquiry form.

-60. Mansfield business start-up grant
+60. Mansfield business grants schemes

-61. Northern Powerhouse Investment Fund
+61. Northern Powerhouse Investment Fund II

 NPIF provides funding throughout north of England through microfinance, debt and equity funds.

-They’re broken down like so: Microfinance (£25k-£100K) Debt Finance (£100k-£750k) and Equity Finance (£50k-£2m)
+They’re broken down like so: Smaller Loans (£25k-£100K) Debt Finance (£100k-£750k) and Equity Finance (£50k-£2m)

-What the grant can be used for
+The grant funding can be used for the following activities:

 63. Buckingham Business First Grants and Vouchers